 introduced, chambered for a new .38 Super Automatic round.
 This

-version has a 9 round magazine capacity.
+version has a 9-round capacity magazine.
 The .38 Super Automatic

-is a self-defense weapon for general US Army and US Air Force
+as a self-defense weapon for high-ranking US Army and US Air Force

 Defender is an even more compact version of the M1911A1 pistol.
 It

 is also intended for civilian market.
 This pistol has a shorter